Kyle Hendricks: 2024: Final season in Chicago

 The highest ERA by a Cub in his first five starts of a season was set by Hendricks at the start of the 2024 season with a 12.00 ERA.
 After continued struggles, Hendricks was moved to the bullpen on May 21, 2024.
 In 29 total games (24 starts) for the Cubs in 2024, he compiled a 4–12 record and 5.92 ERA with 87 strikeouts across 130.2 innings pitched.
 On October 31, Hendricks elected to become a free agent.

 Los Angeles Angels

 2025: Final MLB season

 On November 6, 2024, Hendricks signed a one-year, $2.5 million contract with the Los Angeles Angels.
 On June 7, 2025, Hendricks pitched against Seattle Mariners and recorded his 100th career win.
-Ron Washington praised Hendricks' performance, noting that he is doing much better than what his ERA shows.
+Manager Ron Washington praised Hendricks' performance, noting that his performance was much better than his ERA indicated.
 In 31 starts for Los Angeles, he logged an 8-10 record and 4.76 ERA with 114 strikeouts across 164 2/3 innings pitched.

 Hendricks announced his retirement from Major League Baseball on November 10, 2025.

+Post-playing career

+On April 29, 2026, it was announced that Hendricks would join the front office of the Detroit Tigers as special assistant to president Scott Harris, where his work will focus on pitching development.
+His relationship with Harris and Tigers general manager Jeff Greenburg date back to their time in the Chicago Cubs organization.